32 Easiest Ways to Lose More Weight, According to Experts

 "I think people just go so extreme [with their goals].
 You will see results because you're making a major change, but the problem is you can't keep up with it," says Jim White, RD, ACSM HFS, owner of Jim White Fitness and Nutrition Studios.
 He adds, "You want to take a more realistic approach to weight loss that will not only carry you past the first three months, but three years and 30 years of life."
 Utilize the easy ideas below and then find out how to keep the weight off permanently with these 20 Ways to Lose Weight Forever!

 Keep your measuring cups and tablespoons handy, because measuring out portions is one of the most effective ways to control calorie intake, without having to count anything.
-“I don’t recommend that people get so neurotic with counting calories, but we still have to be mindful when it comes to weight loss that it is calories in, calories out,” says White.
-Check out these 25 Ways to Cut 250 Calories for more ideas on reducing your intake.
+"I don't recommend that people get so neurotic with counting calories, but we still have to be mindful when it comes to weight loss that it is calories in, calories out," says White.

 Buy a Food Scale